diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * observations
 This table holds temperature observations.
 Let the `row key be a composite key of stationid plus a reverse-order timestamp`(Long.MAX_VALUE - timestamp).
 Give this table `a column family data` that will contain `one column, airtemp`, with the observed temperature as the column value.

 We rely on the fact that station IDs are a fixed length.
-In some cases, you will need to zero-pad number components so row keys sort properly.
+In some cases, you will need to `zero-pad number` components so row keys sort properly.
 Otherwise, you will run into the issue where 10 sorts before 2, say, when only the byte order is considered (02 sorts before 10).
-Also, if your keys are integers, use a binary representation rather than persisting the string version of a number.
-The former consumes less space.
+Also, `if your keys are integers, use a binary representation rather than persisting the string version of a number.
+The former consumes less space`.

 In the shell, define the tables as follows:
 ```shell